lazymeadow/gorilla-groove/backend/README.md

 Create a database called "groovatron"

 Edit `/config/application.properties` and set `spring.datasource.username` and `spring.datasource.password` to be a MySQL user with access to the new `groovatron` database

-Then edit `spring.datasource.url` to be accurate for your database's IP and port Finally edit `spring.flyway.user` and `spring.flyway.password` to have the same MySQL user credentials from before
+If your MySQL is running on localhost with port 3306, then you are done.
+If it isn't, edit `spring.datasource.url` to be accurate for your database's IP and port

 ### FFmpeg